AhmedAwamleh/reading-notes-401/File Manipulation.md

 # File Manipulation
-mkdir
+1mkdir
-Make Directory - ie. Create a directory. rmdir
+Make Directory - ie. Create a directory.

+2 rmdir
-Remove Directory - ie. Delete a directory. touch
+Remove Directory - ie. Delete a directory.

+3 touch
 Create a blank file.

-cp
+4 cp
-Copy - ie. Copy a file or directory. mv
+Copy - ie. Copy a file or directory.

+5 mv
-Move - ie. Move a file or directory (can also be used to rename). rm
+Move - ie. Move a file or directory (can also be used to rename).

+6 rm
 Remove - ie. Delete a file.